Mary Stewart, Countess of Buchan

-Mary Stewart, Countess of Buchan (1434 or 1435 – 20 March 1465) was the fifth daughter of James I of Scotland and Lady Joan Beaufort.
-She married Wolfert VI of Borselen, a Zeelander nobleman and lived in the Netherlands until her death in 1465.
+Mary Stewart, Countess of Buchan (1434 or 1435 – 20 March 1465) was the fifth daughter of James I of Scotland and Joan Beaufort, Queen of Scots.
+She married Wolfert VI of Borselen, a Zeelander nobleman, and lived in the Netherlands until her death in 1465.
 She had two children who died young.

 Family

 Mary had five sisters and twin brothers, one of whom died in infancy.
 Her surviving brother became James II of Scotland.
 Her sisters married into various European royal dynasties.
 Her sister Margaret became the dauphine of France, but died childless at age 20, apparently of fever.
 Her sister Isabella became the duchess of Brittany and had two daughters.
-Another sister, Eleanor, married a Habsburg archduke and lived in Austria, but died without offspring.
-Her sister Joan, a deaf-mute, stayed in Scotland and married a Scottish earl, leaving four children, and her youngest sister, Annabella, was twice married and twice divorced and had children with her second husband, a Scottish earl.
+Another sister, Eleanor, married a Habsburg archduke and lived in Austria, but died without any offspring.
+Her sister Joan, a deaf-mute, stayed in Scotland and married a Scottish earl, leaving four children, and her youngest sister, Annabella, was married twice and divorced twice and had children with her second husband, a Scottish earl.

 Marriage

 In 1444, Princess Mary married Wolfert VI van Borselen in Veere, Zeeland, Netherlands.
 He was the son of Hendrick van Borselen, Count of Grandpré and Jean van Halewyn.
 The marriage stimulated commercial relations between Scotland and the Low Countries.

-The Scottish king granted Mary's husband the title of earl of Buchan, and so Mary became the Countess of Buchan.
+The Scottish king granted Mary's husband the title of Earl of Buchan, and so Mary became the Countess of Buchan.
 In 1464, her husband was a Marshal of France, and he was later created Wolfart VI, Lord of Veere and Count of Grandpre.

+They had two children, who both died young: